-Medial collateral ligament (MCL) injury facts
+Facts you should know about medial collateral ligament (MCL) injury

 - The medial collateral ligament is one of four ligaments that help stabilize the knee.